raahweng/Nature-Inspired-Optimisation/Brachistochrone/README.md

 ### Prerequisites

 The code was programmed in Python 3.8.0, and uses the external libraries: NumPy, SciPy, Pygame and cma.
-Once Python is installed, the following script in command prompt administrator will download the relevant libraries:
+Once Python is installed, the following script in Adminstrator Command Prompt will download the relevant libraries:

 ```
 pip install numpy, scipy, pygame, cma